Roberts Cove Germanfest ~ 06 & 07 October 2018

 üNorth ~ St. Leo IV Cemetery which predates the formal establishment of the church…1882 on one of the oldest graves.

 üSouth ~ the Pilgrimage Chapel which is used for certain feast on the church liturgical calendar.
 This was the sacred spot for our massive centennial celebration in 1980 where over 6,000 descendants gathered for an outdoor Mass under the majestic 450 year old Oaks!
-There is total of kegs of beer sold that day…but not for expounding on in church!!
+Kegs and kegs of happy beer were sold that day, we have the exact number…but not for expounding on in church!!

-üEast ~ German Heritage Museum which commenced with our first Germanfest in 1995 which began in the converted parish hall which is now the gift shop!
+üEast ~ German Heritage Museum which commenced with our first Germanfest in 1995 which began in the converted parish hall which is now the gift shop filled with items from Germany.
 The present building was constructed in 2002 … you simply must go to both locations past the beer tent all on the right!!

 üWest ~ This loveliest of churches …St. Leo IV Catholic Church which seats 300 souls was consecrated in 1956 when the Blessed Sacrament moved from the old church to this new one..